15 July 2022

 - Understand development project as a concept;

-- Knowledge of the Project Life Cycle and the involved decision-making processes;
+- Have knowledge of the Project Life Cycle and the involved decision-making processes;

-- Aware of the importance of preparing quality documents throughout the cycle of operations;
+- Be aware of the importance of preparing quality documents throughout the cycle of operations;

-- Familiar with the analytical tools required to characterise problems and needs;
+- Be familiar with the analytical tools required to characterise problems and needs;

-- Knowledge of the planning tools required to assess the feasibility of a given project;
+- Have knowledge of the planning tools required to assess the feasibility of a given project;

-- Aware of the importance of considering the adequate assumptions while designing a project;
+- Be aware of the importance of considering the adequate assumptions while designing a project;

-- Aware of the three dimensions involved in the design of a project;
+- Be aware of the three dimensions involved in the design of a project;

 - Understand how and why the log frame is structured as a comprehensive logic model.